University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 3.3 Now let’s look at some of the snippy output files

-Now look at the key output files produced by `snippy`
+Now look at the key output files produced by `snippy`:

+The bam file

+The vcf file

+The consensus genome sequence

+The table of variants

 bam file